alialobidm/metamask-design-system/packages/design-system-react-native/src/components/ButtonIcon/README.md

 # ButtonIcon

-The `ButtonIcon` component is a flexible icon button designed for React Native applications.
-It supports different sizes, themes, and accessibility features.
+A Button Icon is a compact, icon-only button that triggers an action, designed for quick, space-efficient interactions

 ---